personinblack/black/README.md

 ```

 live pane is the animated version of the basic pane you can create out of basic panes.
-its using the same concept as the live pane so i am not going to write an example for it.
+its using the same concept as the live element so i am not going to write an example for it.

 ### and finally the page